sand CLI Reference

 scripts/generate-cli-reference.shso usage stays aligned with actualsandhelp output.

-This reference captures the v1 Control Surface for managing Sandbox VMs, Allowed Folders, Sandbox Sessions, and generic Workload Commands.
+This reference captures the v1 API Surface for managing Linux and macOS Sandbox VMs, Shared Folders, Sandbox Sessions, and generic Workload Commands.

 Generation source